Loading...

 Toggle Health Problems and D

-Colds and flu prevented and treated by Vitamin D - many studies
+Overview Colds and flu and Vitamin D

 80,000 Americans died of the flu in the winter of 2017